algorithm-notes/algorithm-notes.github.io/index.md

 The reader should know how to calculate complexity and estimate the amount of time the program will take.

 Other programming languages such as Python is fine, but c++ is strongly recommended for informatics students.
 Our example code will be in c++.
+Some problems, you even need python because it has big integers etc., something you have to code in c++ yourself and takes a time too long.

 You should also have a [codeforces](https://codeforces.com/) account as you may wish to do some example problems for practise.